Anheuser-Busch Emergency Drinking Water for Wildland Firefighters

 About the Program

 Anheuser-Busch has a longstanding tradition of providing emergency drinking water and supplies for disaster relief efforts.
 Every year Anheuser-Busch periodically pauses beer production to can emergency drinking water to be ready to lend a helping hand during natural disasters and other crises.
-Building on this commitment, the brewer has teamed up with the National Volunteer Fire Council (NVFC) to deliver one million cans of water to volunteer firefighters across the country.
+Building on this commitment, the brewer teamed up with the National Volunteer Fire Council (NVFC) in 2019 to deliver 1 million cans of water to volunteer firefighters across the country.

-The application period is now closed and will reopen again in 2020.
+Refer to the application and the below FAQ to see if your department is eligible to apply.
 Sign up to receive updates through the NVFC Dispatch or check back on this page for new announcements.

 Questions?
 Contact Lori Shirley at Lori@nvfc.org or 1-888-ASK-NVFC (275-6832).